Pomax/are-we-flying/docs/index.md

 1. Our alt hold is still a bit wibbly, which is especially noticeable in planes like the Kodiak 100, or when playing game footage at 4x speed.
 This is a consequence of only firing off corrections every half second, but we could probably still find something that works a little better by using forward prediction and making the alt hold function not be stateless.
 And then the obvious follow-up would be to make the fly level/heading mode code not stateless, either.
 2. We could vastly improve auto landing by taking runway length and slope into account, as well as fitting an approach to the terrain instead of simply doing a yes/no basd on where we fairly naively placed our approach points.
 Imaging auto-landing at [Tenzing-Hillary Airport](https://en.wikipedia.org/wiki/Tenzing-Hillary_Airport), for instance!
 3. We could make the waypoint code more like "path tracking" code, where we don't just define waypoints with an implicit polygon, but where we define the actual flight path itself, so that at any point on the path there is some "ideal" heading that the plane should be flying, so that we can actually fly through curvy canyons or slalom some hills, rather than just flying mostly straight lines.
-4. We could try to replace our blocks of "control code guesses" with self-tuning PID controlles so we that we only need to say what targets we want, and have the PID controllers figure out what good steps sizes for that are.
+4. If you've read ["Creating an autopilot in X-Plane using Python"](https://austinsnerdythings.com/2021/10/15/creating-an-autopilot-in-x-plane-using-python-part-1/), you might want to try to replace our blocks of "control code guesses" with self-tuning [PID controlles](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller) so we that we only need to say what targets we want, and have the PID controllers figure out what good steps sizes for that are.
 This is one of those "conceptually, this is simple" because we can replace a whole bunch of code with a PID initialization and then a few lines of update loop, but actually making that work can be the worst time sink you never knew existed.
 The problem with PID controllers isn't setting them up, it's the full-time job of tweaking them that will make you regret your life decisions.
 5. We could make our ALOS server generate "XYZ tiles", so that we can use it as a map source for our leaflet map rather than using google's topology layer.
 6. ...you've seen what we can do already, the sky's the limit.
 Or, you know what: no, it isn't.
 We're already flying, there are no limits.
 Get your learn on and write something amazing, and then tell the world about it.